microsoft/BCTech/samples/AppInsights/PowerBI/README.md

 If your Application Insights resource contain data from multiple environments, then you might want to use parameters in your Power BI reports.
 In the sample report *PartnerTelemetryTemplate.pbix*, you can see how to use parameters to achieve this.

 Read more about Power BI parameters topic here: https://powerbi.microsoft.com/en-us/blog/deep-dive-into-query-parameters-and-power-bi-templates/

+# Want to modify the standard reports?
+All M queries used in the standard reports are available in the *M queries* directory.
+You can use them if you want to create your own reports based on the data sources defined in the standard reports.